logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

 ============

 Hopsworks provides Kafka-as-a-Service for streaming applications.
-Hopsworks provides by default the `HopsUtil`_ and `hops-util-py`_ libraries which make programming easier by abstracting away all the configuration boilerplate code such as Kafka endpoints, topics etc. Using these libraries, you can be up and running a simple Kafka on Hopsworks `in minutes`.
+Hopsworks provides by default the `Hops java/scala library`_ and `Hops python library`_ which make programming easier by abstracting away all the configuration boilerplate code such as Kafka endpoints, topics etc. Using these libraries, you can be up and running a simple Kafka on Hopsworks `in minutes`.

 The following sections demonstrate different ways for writing Kafka applications on Hopsworks: